cirillojon/mongodb-fastapi-example/README.md

 ## Connect to mongodb with:
 mongodb://localhost:27017/

-## Swagger page automatically created at:
+## Swagger page automatically created at this url containing all CRUD operations:
 http://127.0.0.1:8000/docs